django-ve/django-helloworld/README.rst

 Building with docker
 ====================

+Building image with the following command:

 ::

     $ docker build --tag=helloworld .

+Running the container with the following command:

 ::

     $ docker run -p 4000:8000 helloworld

+Requesting the URL http://localhost:4000 with the following command:

 ::

     $ curl localhost:4000

+Also you can request the URL http://localhost:4000 in your web browser you can see the hello world example.